 by Dan McCaleb

-Continued claims, which count those who have filed for benefits at least two weeks in a row, fell by about a million to 11 million.
-Part of that drop in continuing claims is a result of workers losing eligibility after 26 weeks of receiving benefits.
+Continuing claims, which count those who filed for benefits at least two weeks in a row, ticked up to 13.4 million.

 – – –